Ajiththika/Agricultural-website-/README.md

 Next 200 - Riththi

 ## Images
-Using the images in assests folder
+Using the images in assets folder